 - The clinical significance of VO2VT1 in the serial evaluation of HF patients with reduced EF undergoing cardiac rehabilitation has not been investigated.
-It remains to be elucidated whether a VO2VT1-guided cardiac rehabilitation of HF patients with reduced EF can lead to superior cardiovascular outcomes compared to strategies using VO2peak.
-Moreover, the association of the exercise training-induced improvements in VO2VT1 with the changes in exercise testing-derived markers with established prognostic significance, such as heart rate recovery, should be explored as well. - Further studies are needed to evaluate the association of the improvement of indices of quality of life in HF patients with reduced EF undergoing cardiac rehabilitation with the changes in VO2VT1.
+It remains to be elucidated whether a VO2VT1-guided cardiac rehabilitation of HF patients with reduced EF can lead to superior cardiovascular outcomes compared with strategies using VO2peak.
+Moreover, the association of the exercise training-induced improvements in VO2VT1 with the changes in exercise testing-derived markers with established prognostic significance, such as heart rate recovery, should also be explored. - Further studies are needed to evaluate the association of changes in VO2VT1 with the improvement of indices of quality of life in HF patients with reduced EF undergoing cardiac rehabilitation.

-5. Conclusions
+5. CONCLUSIONS

-In conclusion, the continuing improvement of endurance capacity of HF patients with reduced EF during the whole process of exercise-based cardiac rehabilitation may be detected more accurately with the assessment of VO2VT1, rather than VO2peak.
-Importantly, the serial reassessment of VO2VT1 in this setting, achieved even on submaximal testing, can influence the prescribed intensity of exercise training in a dynamic manner making exercise prescription more efficient.
+The continuing improvement of endurance capacity of HF patients with reduced EF during the entire process of exercise-based cardiac rehabilitation may be detected more accurately with the assessment of VO2VT1, rather than VO2peak.
+Importantly, the serial reassessment of VO2VT1 in this setting, achieved even on submaximal testing, can influence the prescribed intensity of exercise training in a dynamic manner, improving the efficiency of exercise prescription.
 Further well-designed studies are needed to investigate whether reliance of exercise prescription on VO2VT1 can improve the management of HF patients with reduced EF undergoing cardiac rehabilitation in terms of reduction of cardiovascular events.